carrier oils essential oils blends and recipes aromatherapy home

 lemony, warm

-Melissa Oil Description
+What is Melissa Oil ?

 Side Effects: of Melissa